LoopySquare/updated-portfolio/README.md

 # Updated Portfolio
 ## Description
-### Third update on my portfolio page.
+### Second update on my portfolio page.
 Touched up some of the designs and added my creative portfolio to my web development portfolio.
 <br><br>
 # Table of Contents
 1. [Installation](#installation)